What Can We Do?

-Before Your Window Restoration with Bi-Glass of Connecticut
+Before Your Window Restoration with Window Restorations of Connecticut

-Bi-Glass of Connecticut specializes in the process of renovating existing wood windows to accept double-paned, low-e glass to restore the windows to modern efficiency expectations.
-Existing single-pane windows have extrememely low efficiency when it comes to passive, or even active energy loss during the warm and cold seasons.
-As many know, when the wind howls, sitting by some of these old windows can be chilling.
-With loose glass, or rotten muttins, you may even feel the cold inundating your structure.
+Window Restorations of Connecticut, formerly Bi-Glass of Connecticut, specializes in the process of renovating existing wood windows to accept double-paned, low-e glass to restore the windows to modern efficiency expectations.
+Existing single-pane windows are extremely inefficient when it comes to passive AND active energy loss during the warm and cold seasons.
+As many know, when the wind howls, sitting by some of these old windows can be chilling, loud, and uncomfortable.
+With loose glass, broken glass, shoddy storm windows, or rotten wood, or muntins, anywhere in the window, you may even feel the outside air inundating your structure.
 Pictured here is an old window diagram, showing how little there is between the interior comfort and exterior elements.

-After Your Window Restoration with Bi-Glass of Connecticut
+After Your Window Restoration with Window Restorations of Connecticut

 Our process of upgrading the window itself will immediately change how your home feels, yet will not change the historic look and sense about it.
 We’ll replace your old glass panes with low-e insulated glass.
-We’re able to fit that glass into the existing sash by routing out to the exact depth necessary.
-We fabricate custom wood stops to retain the new glass inserts.
-Additionally, and one of the most important aesthetic aspects is the muttins.
-The muttins are dividers of the windows which give you the unique look on every window.
-We pre-fab the muttins in our shop based on samples taken during our estimate.
+We’re able to fit that glass into the existing sash by using specialty tools and processes to route out to the exact depth necessary.
+We fabricate custom wood stops to retain the new, double pane glass inserts.
+Additionally, and one of the most important aesthetic aspects is the muntins, or the part that divides the glass.
+The muntins are dividers of the windows which give you the unique look on every window.
+We pre-fab the muntins in our shop based on samples taken during our estimate.
 If necessary, we’ll have special blades ordered to ensure your exact look is matched to the original.